RootCellar/VirtualComputer/README.md

 ### Building

-As long as you have a Java compiler installed (and are on Linux), you should just be able to:
+As long as you have a Java compiler installed (and are on Linux/Mac), you should just be able to:

 ```
 cd Scripts